 Just as important as coming up with all the stipulations for a trust?
 Frank family conversations about the concept.
 “In order to keep family harmony, I don’t believe you should ever set up financial gifts for grandchildren without linking in the parents,” says Sowell.
 For one thing, he says, the parents may have strong opinions about inherited wealth and how to prepare their children for it.

-However, Sowell says each family needs to decide for themselves the best time to speak to grandchildren about trust funds and the best way to communicate the information so that awareness of the trust does not affect a particular child’s ability to work hard or be financially responsible.
+However, Sowell says each family needs to decide for themselves the best time to speak to grandchildren about trust funds and the best way to communicate the information so that awareness of the trust does not remove the incentive for a grandchild to become financially independent or financially responsible.

 For more information about establishing trusts for your grandchildren, talk to your contacts at Wells Fargo Private Bank and your estate planning attorney.